vacp2p/rfc/README.md

  - [mvds](./mvds.md) - Ensure reliable messaging between peers across an unreliable peer-to-peer (P2P) network where they may be unreachable or unresponsive.

- - [remote log](./remote-log.md) - Ensures a node can read data from a node that iss offline by replicating a local log remotely.
+ - [remote log](./remote-log.md) - Ensures a node can read data from a node that is offline by replicating a local log remotely.

 ## Style guide